LeakyRelu

 x |

-Performs the Leaky Rectified Linear Unit (Leaky ReLU) operation by element.
-The calculation formula is as follows:
+Performs element-wise leaky rectified linear unit (Leaky ReLU) operation.
+The formula is as follows:

-Leaky ReLU is a common activation function in artificial neural networks.
+Leaky ReLU is a commonly used activation function in artificial neural networks.
 Its mathematical expression is as follows:

-The difference between Leaky ReLU and ReLU is that ReLU sets all negative values to zero, while Leaky ReLU assigns a slope to all negative values.
-The following figure shows the difference between ReLU and Leaky ReLU.
+As shown in the following figures, the difference between ReLU and Leaky ReLU is that ReLU sets all negative values to zero, while Leaky ReLU applies a slope to negative values.

 Prototype